amratta/rockylinux-multinode-Kubernetes-setup/README.md

 # k8s-cluster-setup.yml
-This playbook will install multinode kubernete cluster, one control-plane node and multi worker nodes with helm,longhorn,multus,and MetaLB on RockyLinux (8.x,9.x)
+This playbook will install multinode kubernete cluster, one control-plane node and multi worker nodes with containerd, helm, longhorn, multus,and MetalLB on RockyLinux (8.x,9.x)
 Recommended Rocky Linux 8.x

  Please refer to the minimum requirements before beginning.